Kokan Oyadomari

 Kokan Oyadomari (親泊 興寛,1827–1905) was a Ryūkyūan karate master, who practised the Tomari-te style of karate and also taught it.

 Life

 Kokan Oyadomari was a disciple to two local masters: Kishin Teruya (1804–1864) and Giko Uku (1800–1850).
 From Teruya, Oyadomari learned Passai, Rohai, and Wanshu, and from Uku the kata Naifanchi.
-According to Shoshin Nagamine, Teruya was considered by Matsumora as his true master.

 Oyadomari was also a disciple of Ason and of Annan (also Ahnan or Anan).
 Annan was a Chinese sailor or possibly a pirate, who was a castaway from a shipwreck along the coast of Okinawa Island.
 Annan took refuge in the cemetery of the mountains near Tomari.
 There is a legend which indicates that Annan was the master who taught the kata Chinto to Sokon Matsumura.